Steve Runge

 Steve Runge (born June 12, 1968) is an American college golf coach and former professional golfer.

+Early life and amateur career

-Runge was born in Newport Beach, California.
+In 1968, Runge was born in Newport Beach, California.
 He played college golf at Ohio State University.

-He turned professional in 1992.
+Professional career

-Runge played on the Nationwide Tour from NT 1995 to 1996 and 2000 to 2006.
+In 1992, Runge turned professional.
+He played on the PGA Tour's developmental tour from 1995 to 1996 and from 2000 to 2006.
 He won once at the 2000 Buy.com Richmond Open.
 He also played various mini-tours during his career.

 After his playing career was over, Runge worked as a golf instructor at IMG Academy in Bradenton, Florida.
 In August 2011, he was hired as the men's golf coach at Clayton State University in Morrow, Georgia.
 In August 2014, he became the head coach at the University of Central Arkansas.